-Reposteria Astor: This place is a MUST go.
+#1 Reposteria Astor: This place is a MUST go.
 The chocolate cake is absolutely amazing… Incredibly rich but so delicious.
-Astor is an institution in Medellin (the original is on Junnin Street in El Centro, which is also worth a visit) and features a wide variety of sweet treats.
-The little animal figures are famous, but aren’t my favorite.
+Astor is an institution in Medellin (the original is on Junin Street in El Centro, which is also worth a visit) and features a wide variety of sweet treats.
+The little animal figures are famous but aren’t my favorite.
 We always go there to split a piece of chocolate cake and have a tinto.

 Soft Touch: If you want ice cream, this is the place to go.
-They’ve got a ton of great sundaes, milkshakes, etc. Prices around 12-15.000 pesos for a sizable cup.
+They’ve got a ton of great sundaes, milkshakes, etc. Prices are around $5 for a sizable cup.
 Go on your birthday and get 2×1.

-Mimo’s: Soft serve ice cream, for about 4,000 pesos you can get it dipped in chocolate… delicious!
+Mimo’s: Soft serve ice cream, for about $1 you can get it dipped in chocolate… delicious!
 Tuesday’s are 2×1.
 There is a Mimo’s located in the basement of the super Exito on 80.

 Percimon: Ice cream… On my list of places to go.

-Saludpan: An amazing restaurant located near 70 that serves up non-traditional menu of the day meals at a decent price, with both a vegetarian or meat option for between 10-15,000.
-More options available from the menu, of course.
+#1 Saludpan: An amazing restaurant located near 70 that serves up a non-traditional menu of the day at a decent price, with both a vegetarian or meat option for about $4.
+More options are available from the menu, of course.
 It also has a small health food store on site.
 This is probably the best healthy restaurant in all of Medellin.

-Mezzaluna: Fresh greens and salads are relatively hard to come by in Colombia.
+Mezzaluna: Fresh greens and salads are very hard to come by in Colombia.
 If you’re looking for a big ol’ salad, this is your place.
 Not cheap, but not too bad either.

-Vita Integral: An amazing health food store near Cra 77 and Nutibara with all you could need from quinoa, coconut oil, seeds and nuts, and cereals, and on and on.
-Prices are pretty good, really.
-They also act as a sort of center for the whole healthy living community and frequently have folks offering up samples of new products, selling hand made goods, and so forth.
+Vita Integral: An amazing health food store near Cra 77 and Nutibara with all you could need from quinoa, coconut oil, seeds and nuts, cereals, and on and on.
+The prices are pretty good, really.
+They also act as a sort of center for the whole healthy living community and frequently have folks offering up samples of new products, selling handmade goods, and so forth.

-Donde Dario: This is a great place for moderately priced, traditional Colombian fare.
+#1 Donde Dario: This is a great place for moderately priced, traditional Colombian fare, just over the border in the Belen neighborhood.
 If you want to try the infamous Bandeja Paisa (a must!), this is a great place to do so.
 Chicharron, frijoles, cazuelas, it’s all delicious!
 Just a block south of 33 and Cra 76.